In this article, I’ll be teaching you what lead qualification is, why you need it, and how to qualify leads on autopilot for your sales team.

 It all comes down to the saying:

 Too much of any good thing can be a bad thing.

 Just because automation is an excellent tool for your organization doesn’t mean that you should solely rely on it.

 Selling a product is a very personal process, and that means it needs people to add that critical human touch.

 Contact scoring can offer tremendous insight into your prospects’ minds, but things like discovery calls should never be thrown away altogether; they’ve stuck around for so long for good reasons.

 The First Step to Using Automation to Streamline & Perfect Your Qualification Process

-Marketing automation, especially when it comes to qualifying leads, allows your team to save tons of valuable time to spend on the highest-value prospects out there.
+Automating marketing efforts, especially when it comes to qualifying leads, allows your team to save tons of valuable time to spend on the highest-value prospects out there.